wesleyyliu/WeaponDetector/README.md

 detection.py is a short python function that runs the detect.py script in the yolov5 model to run inference on images and other files.

 app.py is a quick flask app that accepts user file submissions, runs inferences, and then displays the result.
+The Detector class has an is_file_allowed function that checks whether a file has the right extension, a save_file function to save the file to the project directory and return its path, and then a process_file function to run the detection script on the upload location.

 test.py has some tests to test the functionality of app.py

 best.pt is the best model weights from my training.

+The separation of these parts allows for the different parts of the application (training, inference, and result display) to be separated.

 Installation Instructions: